Theory of categories

-In ontology, the theory of categories concerns itself with the categories of being: the highest genera or kinds of entities according to Amie Thomasson.
+In ontology, the theory of categories concerns itself with the categories of being: the highest genera or kinds of entities.
 To investigate the categories of being, or simply categories, is to determine the most fundamental and the broadest classes of entities.
 A distinction between such categories, in making the categories or applying them, is called an ontological distinction.
-Various systems of categories have been proposed, they often include categories for substances, properties, relations, states of affairs or events.
-A representative question within the theory of categories might articulate itself, for example, in a query like, "Are universals prior to particulars?"
+Various systems of classification have been proposed; these often include categories for substances, properties, relations, states of affairs, or events.
+A representative question within the theory of categories might be, for example, that which asks: "Are universals prior to particulars?"

 Early development

-The process of abstraction required to discover the number and names of the categories of being has been undertaken by many philosophers since Aristotle and involves the careful inspection of each concept to ensure that there is no higher category or categories under which that concept could be subsumed.
+The process of abstraction required to discover the number and names of the categories of being has been undertaken by many philosophers since and including Aristotle, and involves the careful inspection of each concept to ensure that there is no higher category or categories under which that concept could be subsumed.
 The scholars of the twelfth and thirteenth centuries developed Aristotle's ideas.
 For example, Gilbert of Poitiers divides Aristotle's ten categories into two sets, primary and secondary, according to whether they inhere in the subject or not: